-Thanks to an increasing awareness of the health benefits of nuts (and peanut allergies), nut butters come in several varieties ranging from cashew to sunflower seed to walnut.
+Thanks to an increasing awareness of the health benefits of nuts, nut butters come in several varieties ranging from cashew to sunflower seed to walnut.
 The following highlights popular nut butters and their defining nutritional qualities.

 More than half of the fat (58 per cent) in this nut butter is monounsaturated, the type that helps lower LDL (bad) cholesterol in the bloodstream.
 Almond butter is an exceptional source of vitamin E, an antioxidant that prevents damage to the body’s cells, and a decent source of calcium, magnesium and potassium.